MizanurRahmann/OS-Scheduling-Algorithms/README.md

 |3|2|2|5|3|1|
 |4|4|3|8|4|1|

-However the ShortestJobFirst.py program input should be given in ascending order (that means, give the process first, which come first to run this program).
+However, the ShortestJobFirst.py program input should be given in ascending order (that means, give the process first, which come first to run this program).
 ```
 Enter number of process: 4
 0 3